Important COVID Info

 • Athletes who have, at any point in their lives, had a concussion have an increased risk for another concussion.

 • Young children and teens are more likely to get a concussion and take longer to recover than adults.

 Coaches, parents, referees, and athletes are all encouraged to learn more about concussions to take steps to prevent, identify, and treat concussions.
 Information and educational material from AYSO and the CDC can be found below:

 - Training for coaches, referees, and volunteers is highly encouraged.
 The CDC training has now been integrated into AYSO's safe haven training and can be accessed at

-- AYSO's official policy regarding concussions can be found at this link:
+- AYSO's official policy regarding concussions can be found in the National Policies Statement page of